Rose Street: History

 Rose Street was built from 1770 to 1781 as a secondary street running east to west from St Andrew Square to Charlotte Square on the south side of George Street.
 Its name "Rose" represents England as Thistle Street represents Scotland.
 Originally built as three-storey vernacular rubble houses it was not as grand as its surrounding streets.
 Built wholly as housing, by 1820 it was becoming a shopping street at ground floor.
 This change continued further and by the mid 20th century it was totally in shopping use (and also multiple bars).
 The nature of the street changing drastically in 1972 when multiple blocks were replaced by a standardised design, incorporating a projecting scalloped concrete canopy as part of an organised reconstruction by the Council, designed by Ian Burke Associates.

 Notable individual buildings include the "Kenilworth Bar" by Thomas P. Marwick (1899) and the Eagle Buildings by George Washington Browne (1905).

 The side lanes Rose Street Lanes North and Rose Street Lanes South act as service lanes to George Street and Princes Street respectively.

-The street was pedestrianised in the 1980s.
+In 1973 the street began to be pedestrianised when the section between Castle Street and Frederick Street became the first pedestrianised street in the city.

 Rose Street is also the home to the BT Rose Street Telephone Exchange, which connects much of the telecommunications infrastructure for the west side of the New Town of Edinburgh.